rundeck/terraform-provider-rundeck/website/docs/index.html.markdown

 page_title: "Provider: Rundeck"
 sidebar_current: "docs-rundeck-index"
 description: |-
-  The Rundeck provider configures projects, jobs and keys in Rundeck.
+  The Rundeck provider configures projects, jobs, ACLs and keys in Rundeck.
 ---

 # Rundeck Provider

-The Rundeck provider allows Terraform to create and configure Projects, Jobs and Keys in [Rundeck](http://rundeck.org/).
-Rundeck is a tool for runbook automation and execution of arbitrary management tasks, allowing operators to avoid logging in to individual machines directly via SSH.
+The Rundeck provider allows Terraform to create and configure Projects, Jobs, ACLs and Keys in [Rundeck](http://www.rundeck.com/).
+Rundeck is a tool for Runbook Automation and execution of arbitrary management tasks, allowing operators to avoid logging in to individual machines directly.

 The provider configuration block accepts the following arguments: